citizenos/etherpad-lite-heroku/README.md

 **NOTE:** When running locally with Citizen OS API, you may run into issues with certificate chain validation because of the API calls.
 In that case for **DEV ONLY** you can turn off the validation starting the app `NODE_TLS_REJECT_UNAUTHORIZED=0 npm run start-dev`.
 **NOTE2:** DO NOT commit the generated `package.json`.
 If generated plugin configuration is in the `package.json` `/config/` has no effect.

+## Development notes

+* While Etherpad runs, it takes the plugin code from `./etherpad-lite/node_modules`.

 ## Credits

 * This project started as a fork of https://github.com/bright-star/etherpad-lite-heroku and basic concepts are borrowed from there.